Pinner61/minimal-complexity-self-assembly/README.md

-# Minimal Complexity Self Assembly
+# Constraint Based 3D Self Assembly and Minimal Complexity Inverse Design

-## A Computational Modeling Notebook Inspired by Bio Inspired Nanotechnology
+## A Completed Computational Modeling Notebook Inspired by Bio Inspired Nanotechnology

 This repository contains a Python based computational modeling notebook inspired by the paper *Designing the Self Assembly of Arbitrary Shapes Using Minimal Complexity Building Blocks* by Joakim Bohlin, Andrew J. Turberfield, Ard A. Louis, and Petr Šulc.

 The project explores a simplified version of the paper’s main idea: a target self assembled structure does not always require every building block to be unique.
-In some cases, the same structure can be represented using fewer reusable building block types, as long as the interaction rules still preserve enough information to guide the assembly toward the intended shape.
+In some cases, the same structure can be represented using fewer reusable building block species, as long as the interaction rules still preserve enough information to guide the assembly toward the intended shape.

+This notebook is a completed second stage extension of an earlier minimal complexity self assembly model.
+The earlier notebook introduced the basic idea of simplified self assembly and reduced building block complexity.
+This final notebook extends that idea into a more complete 3D computational prototype using voxel based target shapes, adjacency graphs, reduced design strategies, constraint style validation, stochastic assembly testing, off target risk analysis, and final strategy comparison.

-This is a student learning project focused on understanding the computational design logic behind minimal complexity self assembly.
-It does not attempt to reproduce the full scientific pipeline from the paper, but it builds a smaller graph based and stochastic modeling framework to study the tradeoff between simplicity and reliability.
+This is a student research and learning project focused on understanding the computational design logic behind minimal complexity self assembly.
+It does not attempt to reproduce the full scientific pipeline from the paper, but it builds a smaller graph based, constraint inspired, and stochastic modeling framework to study the tradeoff between simplicity and reliability.

 ---

 ## Project Motivation

 Self assembly is an important idea in biological and bio inspired systems.
 In nature, complex structures often form through local interactions between smaller components.
-Bio inspired nanotechnology uses similar ideas to design programmable structures from components such as DNA, RNA, proteins, or other nanoscale building blocks.
+Bio inspired nanotechnology uses similar ideas to design programmable structures from components such as DNA, RNA, proteins, nanoparticles, or other nanoscale building blocks.

 The paper that inspired this project studies how arbitrary shapes can be designed using different levels of component complexity.
 At one extreme, every building block in the final structure is unique.
-At the other extreme, the structure is designed using the minimum number of reusable building block types that can still define the target assembly.
+This is called a fully addressable design.
+At the other extreme, the structure is designed using a smaller number of reusable building block species that can still define the target assembly.

 This notebook uses that idea as the foundation for a simplified computational model.
-The goal is to understand how target shapes can be represented, how building block species can be reused, and why reduced complexity can sometimes introduce ambiguity during assembly.
+The goal is to understand how target shapes can be represented, how building block species can be reused, how compatibility rules can be checked, and why reduced complexity can sometimes introduce ambiguity or off target assembly risk.

+The project is motivated by the idea that computational modeling can help explain design tradeoffs before moving toward more advanced simulation methods.
+Instead of only summarizing the paper, this notebook builds a working Python prototype that tests related ideas through code, tables, plots, and visual assembly examples.

 ---